-LDTSTOP# Tristate Enable Link State in LDTSTOP# Disconnect State Transmitter Behavior Receiver Behavior 0 Driven CAD and CTL logically undefined, but driven to electrical levels that satisfy DC specification.
-CLK running.
-Ignores CAD and CTL logical values.
+LDTSTOP# Tristate Enable Link State in LDTSTOP# Disconnect State Transmitter Behavior Receiver Behavior 0 Driven Active CAD lanes logical 1 CTL and inactive CAD lanes logical 0 Ignores CAD and CTL logical values.
 1 Tristate CAD and CTL placed in high impedance state.
-LSSel[1]: CLK running LSSel[1]: CLK placed in high impedance state Disables DC current paths that could be created as a result of CAD, CTL and (if LSSel[1]=1) CLK inputs being tristated and ignores logical values.
+LSSel[1]=0: CLK running LSSel[1]=1: CLK placed in high impedance state Disables DC current paths that could be created as a result of CAD, CTL and (if LSSel[1]=1) CLK inputs being tristated and ignores logical values.

-Table 54.
+Table 55.
 LDTSTOP# Tristate Enable Bit Encoding

-7.5.4.12 Extended CTL Time (Bit 14): R/W: Cold Reset to 0

-If this bit is set, during the link initialization sequence in Section 12.2 following an LDTSTOP# disconnect sequence, CTL will be asserted for 50 us after the point where both the transmitting device has asserted CTL and it has sampled CTL asserted from the other side of the link.
+7.5.4.12 Extended CTL Time (Bit 14, ExtCTL): R/W: Cold Reset to 0 has asserted CTL and it has sampled CTL asserted from the other side of the link.
 If this bit is clear, CTL need only be asserted at least 16 bit-times after both sides assert CTL in 8-bit or larger links.
 (32 bit-times for 4-bit links, 64 bit-times for 2-bit links) Software must set this bit if the device on the other side of the link has its Extended CTL Time Required bit (Section 7.5.10.4) set.
 The extension allows devices using DLLs in their receivers enough time to lock to the transmit clock.
 This is necessary after LDTSTOP# because transmit clocks are only required to be stable at the time when CTL is asserted.